-Variance #1: With a variance to the building orientation standards, the applicant can construct a dwelling with a primary entrance and front door oriented towards the shared access and driveway, rather than Hwy 26, a state highway with a 55-mph speed limit.
+Variance #2: With a variance to the building orientation standards, the applicant can construct a dwelling with a primary entrance and front door oriented towards the front yard, rather than in a side yard facing and providing access to SE Vista Loop Drive, a collector street that is designed to accommodate vehicular traffic traveling at a higher speed than a local street.
 Approval of the variance to Sec.
-17.82.020(A)-(D) will allow the future home to be built without compromising functional use and design, while still following the SFR zoning regulations.
+17.82.020(A)-(C) will allow the future home to be built without compromising its functional use and design, while still following the SFR zoning regulations.
 Also, as described in (A) above, these constraints were not of the applicant's making and are circumstances of which the applicant has no control other than to obtain a variance.